PlanarNeRF: Online Learning of Planar Primitives with Neural Radiance Fields: Introduction

 Extensive efforts have been dedicated to exploring different plane detection methodologies.
 Nevertheless, notable limitations persist within current approaches.
 First, many of them produce only isolated per-view 2D plane segments~\cite{liu2019planercnn, yu2019single, tan2021planetr}.
 Although certain methods~\cite{jin2021planar,agarwala2022planeformers,tan2023nope} establish correspondences across sparse (typically two) views, they still lack spatial consistency, leading to incomplete scene representations.
 Recently, an end-to-end deep model \cite{xie2022planarrecon} was introduced for 3D plane detection; however, its outcomes tend to oversimplify scene structures.
 Moreover, the aforementioned models heavily rely on extensive annotations --- pose, 2D planes, and 3D planes --- consequently limiting their generalization capabilities.
 While fitting-based methods like \cite{rabbani2006segmentation,schnabel2007efficient} operate without annotations, they are typically restricted to offline detection, involving heavy iterations and posing computational challenges.

 We propose \titlePrefix{}, an online 3D plane detection framework (Fig.~\ref{fig:title}) that overcomes the above limitations.
 Specifically, we extend the neural field representation to regress plane primitives with both appearance and geometry for more complete and accurate results.
 The framework's efficient network design allows for dual operational modes: \textbf{\titlePrefix{}-S}, a supervised mode leveraging sparse 2D plane annotations; and \textbf{\titlePrefix{}-SS}, a self-supervised mode that extracts planes directly from depth images.
-In \titlePrefix{}-SS, we design a lightweight plane fitting module to estimate plane parameters from a highly sparse set of sampled points in each iteration.
+In \titlePrefix{}-SS, we adopt RANSAC~\cite{schnabel2007efficient} for estimating \textit{local} plane instances over a highly sparse set of sampled points in each iteration, leading to a \textit{lightweight} plane fitting module.
 Then a global memory bank is maintained to ensure consistent tracking of plane instances across different views and to generate labels for the sparse points.
 The inherent multi-view consistency and smoothness of NeRF facilitate the propagation of sparse labels.
-Our key contributions are as follows: \begin{itemize} \item Introduction of \titlePrefix{}, a novel approach for detecting dense 3D planar primitives using online learning, integrating insights from both the scene's appearance and its geometric attributes. \item Development of a lightweight plane fitting module, estimating plane parameters for sparsely sampled points. \item Establishment of a novel global memory bank module with an update mechanism, ensuring consistent tracking of plane instances and facilitating plane label generation. \item Comprehensive evaluation of \titlePrefix{}'s performance through extensive experiments, demonstrating notable superiority over existing methodologies. \end{itemize}